DigiDuncan/DigiWOF/plans.md

 ##### `Wheel.cursor` (Wedge)
 The Wedge the wheel is currently pointing at.
 ##### `Wheel.wedges` (list)
-A list of Wedges the this wheel has on its "face".
+A list of Wedges that this wheel has on its "face".

 #### Methods/Functions
 ##### `__init__(self, wedges: list)`